Hydriam/LinuxWorkshopDownloader/README.md

 Downloaded mods should be under ~/.local/share/Steam/steamapps/workshop/, if not check steamcmd.log

 To remove an element from the list double-click it

+**The app is gui, but for now it doesn`t have proper error handling, its recommened to check steamcmd.log file after downloading mods for possible errors**
 ## Building
 This app is writen in golang, uses gotk4 and cambalache for gui, and codeclysm/extract for extracting steamcmd.
 To build run: